Technology for Caregivers – Alleviating Stress and Helping Caregivers Stay Organized

 GPS technology can protect seniors at risk for wandering and provide their caregivers with some comfort, knowing their loved one can be tracked at all times.
 GPS trackers can attach to clothing or be worn on the wrist, and tell the caregiver a senior’s exact location, often in real-time.
 Some even detect unusual activities like pacing, lack of movement for an extended period of time, or presence in an unfamiliar environment.

 Here are a few ways GPS tracking is beneficial:

 - Prevents wandering, as designated safe zones can be set

 - Enables senior to remain independent

 This video from CaringVillage.com highlights 10 popular GPS trackers for seniors:

 TELEMEDICINE & VIRTUAL OFFICE VISITS

-On average, research shows that today’s caregiver spends 32 hours a week supporting a loved one.
+On average, research shows that today’s caregiver spends an average of 24.4 hours a week supporting a loved one.
 In addition to their own personal and household duties, it’s common for caregivers to feel overwhelmed and spread thin.